mdezh/go-iter-examples/README.md

-# Code examples for video about iterators in Go 1.23
+# Code examples for the video about iterators in Go 1.23

 ## Usage